Anawalt Logo

 Planting Watermelon Seeds

-1. Starting Indoors: Plant your watermelon seeds indoors approximately 3 to 4 weeks before the last expected frost date.
+1. Plant your watermelon seeds indoors approximately 3 to 4 weeks before the last expected frost date.
 Use peat pots filled with a high-quality seed starting mix, planting 2-3 seeds per pot and pressing them about 1/2 inch deep into the soil.
 The soil temperature should be around 70°F (21°C) to encourage germination, which occurs within 7 to 10 days.

-2. Thinning Seedlings: Once the seedlings have sprouted and grown their first leaves, thin them by snipping off the weaker seedlings at the soil level, leaving only the strongest plant in each pot.
+2. Once the seedlings have sprouted and grown their first leaves, thin them by snipping off the weaker seedlings at the soil level, leaving only the strongest plant in each pot.
 It’s a cruel world; only the strongest survive.

-3. Hardening Off: About a week before transplanting, gradually acclimate the seedlings to outdoor conditions to prevent shock.
+3. About a week before transplanting, gradually acclimate the seedlings to outdoor conditions to prevent shock.
 This process, known as hardening off, involves placing the plants outdoors in a sheltered, partially shaded area for increasing lengths each day.

 For planting seeds directly in the garden:

-1. Sowing Seeds: Wait until the soil has warmed to at least 70°F (21°C).
+1. Wait until the soil has warmed to at least 70°F (21°C).
 Plant the seeds 1 inch deep, spacing them 2 feet apart in rows, or sowing several seeds in mounds spaced 3 to 4 feet apart.

-2. Watering: Keep the soil moist but not waterlogged until germination occurs.
+2. Keep the soil moist but not waterlogged until germination occurs.
 Once the plants are established, water deeply but less frequently, allowing the soil to dry slightly between waterings.

-3. Thinning: After the seedlings have grown their first true leaves, thin them to the most vigorous plant per hill or space them about 2 feet apart in rows.
+3. After the seedlings have grown their first true leaves, thin them to the most vigorous plant per hill or space them about 2 feet apart in rows.

 Water & Fertilizer